rodgerskent/profitableHospital-project/README.md

 * []()Built three interactive performance dashboards designed around the seven (7) highest ranked indicators identified in the RFE process and other closely related metrics

+## Check out the interactive map and dashboards:
-## The project files and Tableau output are located at:
+On Tableau Public: [https://public.tableau.com/profile/kent.rodgers#!/] The project details and workbooks are on Git Hub at: [https://github.com/rodgerskent/profitableHospital-project]
-The project git hub site: [https://github.com/rodgerskent/profitableHospital-project]

-On Tableau Public: [https://public.tableau.com/profile/kent.rodgers#!/]

 ## Key Insights
 The following key insights were brought to life in the assessment.